cmendez20/notes/topics/css.md

     - **abstracts/** (where we put code that doesn't output any CSS, such as variables or mix-ins)
     - **vendors/** (where all third-party CSS goes)

+## Normal Flow vs. Absolute Positioning

+### Normal Flow

+- Default Positioning
+- Element is "**in** flow"
+- Elements are simply laid out according to their order in the HTML code
+- `position: relative`

+### Absolute Positioning

+- Element is removed from the normal flow: "**out of** flow"
+- No impact on surrounding elements, might overlap them
+- We use top, bottom, left, or right to offset the element from its relatively positioned container
+- `position: absolute`

 ## BEM: Building with Meaningful Class Names

 - Block Element Modifier